-Black rot is occasionally observed in Arizona brussels sprouts fields.
-This bacterium normally occurs only when the weather is warm and humid; however, it can be introduced into Arizona crops from infected seed or transplants.
-Xanthomonas campestris spreads rapidly when there is unusually high rainfall or if overhead irrigation is used.
-Animals and humans can also spread the pathogen.
-The bacterium enters the plant through the leaf margin or insect wounds.
+Black rot is occasionally observed in Arizona cauliflower fields.
+This bacterium normally only occurs when the weather is warm and humid; however, it can be introduced into Arizona crops from infected seed or transplants.
+The disease spreads rapidly when there is unusually high rainfall or if overhead irrigation is used.
+Animals and humans can also spread Xanthomonas.
+The bacterium enters the plant through the leaf stomata (breathing pores), leaf margins or insect wounds.
 X. campestris survives in crop debris, infected weeds and infected seed.

-The initial symptoms of black rot are yellow-orange v-shaped lesions that occur along the leaf margins.
+The initial symptoms of black rot are yellow-orange v-shaped lesions that occur along the cotyledon and leaf margins.
 As the disease progresses, these lesions dry out and the leaves are shed from the plant.
 Black rot damages the plant's vascular system, giving it characteristic black veins.
-This disease can become systemic, in which case these black veins are also observed in the main stem.
+This disease can become systemic, in which case these black veins are also be observed in the main stem.
 Black rot is sometimes deceiving by not expressing symptoms in cool temperatures, rather only developing small, brown spots that resemble symptoms of other bacterial Diseases.
 Prolonged infection can cause plant stunting, wilting and even death of plants.
+When black rot is severe, it can also affect the taste of the cauliflower curd

-Biological Control: There are no available methods for the biological control of black rot.
+Biological Control: There are no available methods for the biological control of Xanthomonas.

-Chemical Control: Copper-based fungicides are the only registered fungicide in Arizona for the chemical control of black rot.
+Chemical Control: Copper-based fungicides are the only fungicides registered, in Arizona, for the chemical control of black rot.
 These fungicides are the most effective when applied preventively before the onset of disease.
 Copper based fungicides are contact fungicides.

 Cultural Control: Planting only seed and transplants that are certified to be disease-free will help control black rot.
 If the seed is infected, it can be treated with hot water, which will reduce infection but also reduces the germination percentage of the seed.
 Cole crops should not be planted in the same field more than once every four years; this reduces the risk of disease carryover between crops.
-As well, it is important to control volunteer plants and weeds, especially cruciferous weeds that can act as hosts for black rot.
-One must be careful when clipping or mowing transplants before planting as this will spread X. campestris.
+As well, it is important to control weeds, especially cruciferous weeds, and volunteer plants that can act as hosts for black rot.
+One should be careful when clipping or mowing transplants before planting as this will spread Xanthomonas campestris.
 Irrigation should be performed with care, to avoid over watering the crop.
 Fields should be deeply plowed after harvest to kill bacterium and speed the decay of plant debris.

-Post-Harvest Control: There are no methods for the post-harvest control of black rot.
+Post-Harvest Control: There are no available methods for the post-harvest control of Xanthomonas.